 I also enjoy guest teaching at other institutions.
 In April 2018, for example, I taught a week-long seminar on "A Nation of Immigrants?
 The Politics of Immigration and Immigrant Rights in the United States" at the Universidad Argentina de la Empresa (UADE) in Buenos Aires, Argentina.

-- Immigration and Immigrant Integration in the U.S. (Political Science) | Spring 2021
+- Immigration and Immigrant Integration in the U.S. (Political Science)

 - American Government: Practices and Values (Political Science)